TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 =========================

-This setup is not recommended, but can be handy for those who want to publish their documentation on docs.typo3.org and want to keep their mono README.rst documentation style for now.
+This setup is not recommended, but can be handy for those who want to publish their documentation on docs.typo3.org and want to keep their mono :file:`README.rst` documentation style for now.

 This structure allows the author to minimize effort by maintaining a single documentation file that is interpreted simultaneously by the VCS host